 - At Carew, we recommend that whenever you give feedback, you start with everything they do well and end with all identified areas of improvement.
 Most importantly, when transitioning to the areas of improvement, avoid language like “but” or “with that said.”
 Those throw-away phrases can make your team member feel like you are erasing all the great things you just reviewed with them.

 - Follow up.
 This is crucial.
 If you agreed to help your team member with a specific aspect of their performance improvement, you must do so.

-- Check-in with them as a human being.
-This year has been unlike anything we have faced before, so your performance reviews should not be approached the same as years past.
-When you sit down with your team member, genuinely ask how they’re doing.
+- Check-in with them as human beings.
+Genuinely ask how they’re doing.
 How are they managing their work/life balance?
-How are they handling any changes in their job that have resulted from the pandemic?
+How are they handling any changes in their job that have resulted from workplace shifts or potential layoffs?
 This is important in building your relationship and getting a complete picture of their ability to grow and contribute.

 Annual performance reviews do not have to be a daunting or dreadful task.
 When adequately prepared for, performance reviews are a chance for you to show your sales team members that you value them and their personal and professional development.